 Data

-Count of deaths for every countries were sourced from ECDC [REF].
-They reflect death counts reported by each country official bodies.
-Our analysis is based on a subset of countries which fulfil they following 3 criteria: 1) 10 deaths were reported in the week end XX, 2) as well as the week end XX and a total of 100 deaths since the start of the pandemic.
+Data on the deaths due to COVID-19 by country were sourced from ECDC [REF], reflecting death counts reported by each country official bodies.
+Our analysis is based on a subset of countries which fulfil the following 3 criteria: 1) at least 10 deaths were reported in the week ending XX, 2) at least 10 deaths in the week ending XX and 3) at least 100 deaths reported total.
 These criteria were chosen to ensure that country included showed clear sign of active transmission.

 Mobility data were sourced from Apple [REF].
 They reflect the relative movement of people with an ?iphone? and the measure is separately reported for driving, walking and transit movement [REF].
 The measures are aggregated for each day and country and are relative to the maximum mobility measured across the time series.
 Mobility data are were available from the 13th of January 2020 up to XX of xx 2020.